Nobody's Home (Mallrat song): Background

-In an interview with Triple J discussing how the collaboration came about, Shaw stated: "We met early last year [2018] but I've been a fan of him for such a long time.
+Discussing how the collaboration came about in an interview with Australian youth radio station Triple J, Shaw stated: "We met early last year [2018] but I've been a fan of him for such a long time.
 I love the way he dresses, which is random to say, but it matches the way his music sounds; he pairs fun different things together."
 Shaw additionally stated that she frequently listens to Basenji's track "Can't Get Enough".